Made In Cookware Review

 What is Made In’s Return Policy?

-This Made In cookware review turned up a generous return policy.
+During this Made In cookware review, I turned up a generous return policy.
 All cookware, knives, and accessories, whether they’ve been used or not, can be returned within 45 days of delivery date for a full refund, exchange or store credit.
 Made In covers the cost of return shipping.
+I love brands that offer things like this, it makes purchasing so much less stressful.

 On the other hand, consumable items (including wax, cleaner, and cooking kits), customized products, and final sale items are not eligible for returns.
 You can initiate a Made In return on the website, or by contacting [email protected].